 Pipedrive plans are, admittedly, a lot more expensive on the whole than Zoho CRM and Freshsales, and you'll need to pay for some additional features, such as the lead-booster add-on ($32.50 per month on top of your Pipedrive subscription).

-That being said, being both easy to use and highly functional is not a given by any means in this space – and Pipedrive can do both.
+That being said, being both easy to use and highly functional is not a given by any means in this space — and Pipedrive can do both.
+You can always take a look at some Pipedrive CRM alternatives, though, if it doesn't seem like the right fit for your business.

 Pipedrive puts no limit on the size of your contact base and offers 24/7 live support and live chat on all of its pricing plans, which makes it a great option for businesses with ever-expanding sales operations.